DavesCodeMusings/school-coding-lab/rpi/fleet/Fleet-HOWTO.md

 ```
 _Figure 4: Installing Ansible with the script_

-### Setting Up the Pi as an Access Point
+### Starting the Access Point Setup
-This part involves several steps.
+This part involves a few steps.
 They are all automated by Ansible.
-However, there is a reboot in the middle of set-up.
-So you will need to log in and run the automation twice.
+However, it ends with a system shutdown before the setup is complete.
+This is so you can disconnect power and attach a USB serial cable.

-The example below shows how to run it.
+The example below shows how to run the setup.

 ```
 admin@pi:~$ wget https://raw.githubusercontent.com/DavesCodeMusings/school-coding-lab/main/rpi/fleet/configure_wifi_ap.yml